 - International students currently registered at a UK university

-- Of any academic background, but is ideally suited to individuals with a degree in maths, engineering or computer / data sciences, and medicine and bioinformatics-allied subjects.
+- Of any academic background, but is ideally suited to individuals with a degree in maths, physics, engineering or computer / data sciences, and bioinformatics-allied subjects.

 All applicants must have the Right to Work in the UK.
 Visas cannot be provided to any candidate on the programme.

 Whilst we are delighted our alumni often want to return to this internship, we are only offering this opportunity to those who are new to the programme and health data research, to maximise the benefit they receive from the wider training programme.
 To find out about upcoming HDR UK Training opportunities, please sign up to our newsletter here.

 Application and internship dates

 Applications for the 2024 programme are now closed.

 Applications open: Friday 10 November 2023 – Sunday 7 January 2024

 Webinar to find out more about the programme: Thursday 26 October 2023

 Application sifting will conclude: Friday 19 January 2024